-(12) Commitments -
+(13) Commitments -

 The Capital Area Finance Authority promotes economic development in the parish through its community grants program for non-profit organizations.
 The program provides grant funds and capital funds to be used for projects by non-profit organizations that advance the Authority's mission in increasing home ownership.
-Grants are awarded to organizations and agencies within East Baton Rouge Parish for use in East Baton Rouge Parish.
-At December 31, 2019, the Capital Area Finance Authority had no outstanding grants for the 2020 fiscal year.
+Grants are awarded to organizations and agencies within East Baton Rouge

+Parish for use in East Baton Rouge Parish.
+At December 31, 2020, the Capital Area Finance Authority had one outstanding grant in the amount of \$85,000 for the 2021 fiscal year.